Packages for large-scale scientific and engineering problems. Provides MPI and hybrid parallelization.

-Current Trilinos installation on ANSELM contains (among others) the following main packages
+Current Trilinos installation contains (among others) the following main packages:

 - Epetra - core linear algebra package containing classes for manipulation with serial and distributed vectors, matrices, and graphs.
-Dense linear solvers are supported via interface to BLAS and LAPACK (Intel MKL on ANSELM).
-Its extension EpetraExt contains e.g. methods for matrix-matrix multiplication.
+Dense linear solvers are supported via interface to BLAS and LAPACK (Intel MKL).
+Its extension EpetraExt contains, for example, methods for matrix-matrix multiplication.

 - Tpetra - next-generation linear algebra package.
 Supports 64-bit indexing and arbitrary data type using C++ templates.